dkleftogi/immuneReconstitution_RRMS/README.md

 Annotated mass cytometry datasets are available at: Zenodo repository (private at this stage)

-In the same repo we provide trained LDA models for the cellular states as well as other pre-processed data that have are non-identifiable.
+In the same repo we provide trained LDA models for the cellular states as well as other pre-processed data that are non-identifiable.

 Please contact the authors to grant access to the data before the article publication.